dylan-xogent/dylan-xogent/README.md

 <h2 align="center">Hey there!
-My name is Dylan Johnston and I'm a Cybersecurity & IT Technican from Atlanta, Georgia</h2>
+My name is Dylan Johnston and I'm a Cybersecurity & IT Technician from Atlanta, Georgia</h2>

 ###